refractionPOINT/lc-service/README.md

 like `lcr://service/<your-service-name>/<your-internal-resource-name>`.
 This way your service is self-contained and does not require external resources.

+### Permissions Usage
+When creating a service record in LimaCharlie, you will have a choice of which permissions the service requests to begin operation.
+Although you can enable all permissions, it's generally not advised as it grants a wide number of critical permissions.

+There are no limits on which permissions you request for private services.
+However if you intend to add your service publicly through the marketplace (and monetize it) the LimaCharlie team is likely going to request to revisit with you your usage of any permissions that are more sensitive (like `user.ctrl` for example).

+In addition to permissions, you may also chose various pieces of [Flair](https://doc.limacharlie.io/en/master/api_keys/#flair) your service requests to apply to its API usage.
+Although again here you have full control, we generally recommend you enable the following:

+* `lock`: this ensures that resources your service creates don't get overwritten by other services or users.
+* `secret`: this ensures that the content of the resources your service creates are not visible to others.
+It's not as critical but if you intend to install proprietary [Detection & Response rules](https://doc.limacharlie.io/en/master/dr/) you likely want it.
+* `segment`: this ensures that your services does not see any resources it has not created itself.
+This helps ensure your service doesn't delete other services' resources as well as maintain general privacy.

 # Protocol
 LimaCharlie Services rely entirely on response to REST calls (webhooks) from LimaCharlie, making passive deployments through AWS Lambda, GCP